autostep/AutoStep/README.md

       And I have pressed 'Confirm'
 ```

-Step definitions can have descriptions, just like scenarios, which act
+Step definitions can have descriptions, just like scenarios.
-like documentation
+Descriptions act like documentation for the step.

 You can nest the references too, so we could wrap both of those again: